 - “On the Banks of the River Lex.”
 Clarkesworld, 2010.
 Life after people, with cephalopods.
 Also in audio at Clarkesworld.

 - “The Trojan Girl.”
 Weird Tales, 2011, 6500 words.
 Reprinted here on my site for free, for this reason.
 The wolves of cyberspace are on the move, hunting for a little girl who is more than she seems.
 Also in audio at Escape Pod.

 - “The Effluent Engine”.
 Steam Powered: Lesbian Steampunk Tales, forthcoming from Torquere Press in early 2011.
 A swashbuckling adventure-romance set in 1800s New Orleans with secret societies, derringers, and bustles.
-I’ve put this one online as part of the Post A Story for Haiti fundraiser, after the devastating earthquake there.
+I’ve put this one online for free as part of the Post A Story for Haiti fundraiser, after the devastating earthquake there.
 Also reprinted in Steampunk III: Steampunk Revolution, The Mammoth Book of Steampunk, and Heiresses of Russ 2011.

 - “Sinners, Saints, Dragons, and Haints, in the City Beneath the Still Waters”.

 Postscripts #22/23, 2010, 7400 words; reprinted in Uncanny #6, 2015.
 In the flooded streets of New Orleans after Hurricane Katrina, a young drug dealer faces horrors both existential and magical.
 Also a Podcastle episode!

 - “Non-Zero Probabilities”.
 Clarkesworld, 2009.
 Falling air conditioners, projectile Italian Ices, derailing trains, luck gone haywire.
 Just another day in the big city.
 Nominated for a 2009 Nebula Award and 2010 Hugo Award!